iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - a summary of the AI system, execution flow, or service being covered
 - the current validation status, including whether the release candidate linked to the latest production deployment record passed the required checks or was allowed into production through an approved exception
-- the latest control results, such as policy-check results, approval decisions or approval-request state, and key release conditions
+- the latest control results, such as policy-check results, approval status (including relevant approval decisions and any still-open approval requests), and key release conditions
 - relevant service commitments, operating constraints, or agreed trust conditions
 - incident summaries and their resolutions
 - downloadable trust reports